Sourdough Banana Bread

 2. In a large bowl, combine the butter, sugar, vanilla, cinnamon, nutmeg, baking soda, baking powder, and salt, beating until smooth.

-3. Add the mashed bananas, honey, eggs, and sourdough starter, again beating until smooth.
+3. Add the mashed bananas, honey, eggs, and sourdough discard, again beating until smooth.

 4. Add the flour then the nuts, stirring just until smooth.